dortania/OpenCore-Install-Guide/AMD/zen.md

   * Provides the kernel with CPU frequency values for AMD.
 * **SetApfsTrimTimeout**: `-1`
   * Sets trim timeout in microseconds for APFS filesystems on SSDs, only applicable for macOS 10.14 and newer with problematic SSDs.
-* **XhciPortLimit**: YES
+* **XhciPortLimit**: NO
-  * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
-A more proper solution for AMD can be found here: [AMD USB Mapping](https://dortania.github.io/OpenCore-Post-Install/usb/)
-  * With macOS 11.3+, [XhciPortLimit may not function as intended.](https://github.com/dortania/bugtracker/issues/162) We recommend users either disable this quirk and map before upgrading or [map from Windows](https://github.com/USBToolBox/tool).
-You may also install macOS 11.2.3 or older.
+  * This patch removes macOS' 15 ports per controller limit, using this instead of a proper USB map is absolutely not recommended, a quick guide for USB mapping, even under Windows (not Linux though), can be found here, in USBToolBox's README: [USBToolBox](https://github.com/USBToolBox/tool#usage)
 :::

 ### Scheme